marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ### 3.4.2.
 Automated Ingestion of Metadata Content

+**STD Files**

+Used to include one or more study basic information into HADatAc.
+Information in STD files include things like PI's name and address.
+Study's aims, short description and long description.

+**PID Files**

+Used to add one or more human participant to an existing study.
+The content of this file is mainly about how many subjects are to be added to a given study, and how these subjects are identified in their corresponding studies.
+For HADatAc, their identification in the study is called _originalID_.
+Properties about these subjects are often added as study data.

 **SDD Files**

 SDD files are used to guide the process of ingesting file content into HADatAc databases.